best backgammon applications

 2 — Nextgammon (Best Overall Backgammon App)

-Nextgammon is a fairly new player in the online backgammon world, but it has several perks that make it stand out from the crowd.
+Nextgammon is a relatively new player in the online backgammon world, but it has several features that make it stand out from the crowd.

 3 — XG Mobile (Best App for Learning & Analysis)